uptane/uptane-standard/uptane-standard.md

 A repository's Root metadata distributes the public keys of the top-level Root, Targets, Snapshot, and Timestamp roles, as well as revocations of those keys.
 It SHALL contain two attributes:

 * A representation of the public keys for all four roles.
 Each key SHALL have a unique public key identifier.
-* An attribute mapping each role to (1) its public key(s), and (2) the threshold of signatures required for that role
+* An attribute mapping each role to (1) its public key(s), and (2) the threshold of signatures required for that role.

 Additionally, it MAY contain a mapping of roles to a list of valid URLs from which the role metadata can be downloaded.
 If this mapping of URLs is used, the implementer SHOULD implement this functionality following {{TAP-5}} to avoid adding unforeseen security risks.